UM-PEPL/HallThruster.jl/docs/src/run.md

 ### The `Solution` object

-Running a simulation returns a `HallThruster.Solution` object.
-This mimics a DifferentialEquations `DiffEqSolution` object and has the same fields:
+Running a simulation returns a `HallThruster.Solution` object, which has the the same fields:

 `t`: A `vector` of times at which the simulation state is saved `u`: A `vector` of simulation state matrices saved at each of the times in `t` `savevals`: A `Vector` of `NamedTuple`s containing saved derived plasma properties at each of the times in `t` `retcode`: A `Symbol` describing how the simulation finished.
 This should be `:Success` if the simulation succeeded, but may be `:NaNDetected` if the simulation failed.
-`params`: A NamedTuple containing simulation parameters, such as the `Config` the simulation was run with, the computational grid, and more.
+`params`: A NamedTuple containing simulation parameters, such as the `Config` the simulation was run with, the computational grid, and more. `params.cache` contains all of the variables not contained in `u`

 ### Extracting performance metrics